enkidevs/curriculum/JavaScript/Ecmascript 2015/promise-api-methods.md

 Accepts an array of promises and waits until all have completed.
 This is very useful to ensure all necessary work has been completed before continuing.

-If any supplied promise is rejected then the reject method is called immediately:
+If any of the supplied promises are rejected then the reject method is called immediately:

 ```
+Promise.all([p1, p2, p3])
-Promise.all([p1, p2, p3]).then(values => {
+.then(values => {
+ console.log(values);
-  console.log(values); // [3, 1337, "foo"]
+//[3, 1337, "foo"]
 });
 ```

 **promise.race**

-Takes an array of promises and resolves when any supplied promises resolve successfully – you could use this for example to call different vendors services and just use the fastest result:
+Takes an array of promises and resolves when any supplied promises resolve successfully – you could use this for example to call different vendors services and just make use of the first result returned:

 ```
+Promise.race([p1, p2, p3])
-Promise.race([p1, p2, p3]).then(values => {
+.then(values => {
  console.log(“completed”);
 });
 ```

 **promise.reject and promise.resolve**

-Create immediately rejected or resolved promises:
+Creates immediately rejected or resolved promises which could be useful for testing scenarios for example:

 ```
 var p1 = Promise.reject(new Error("fail"));